Datto Disaster Recovery guide

 NOTE To connect to a VMware hypervisor from a Datto appliance, you must be using a paid version of ESXi host on vSphere 5.5, or 6.0.
 VMware vSphere 5 Hypervisor licensing is not supported.

-For more information on this option, see Performing and troubleshooting an ESXi Upload.
+For more information on this option, see Performing an ESXi Upload.

 Microsoft Exchange data restore